Ireland Pensions Update

 Given the timeline involved, trustees should engage with their advisors and put in place a plan for meeting these DORA requirements by 17 January 2025.

-Mercer can help trustees implement a plan for DORA compliance.
+Mercer can support trustees to implement a plan for DORA compliance.
 Please contact us for further information.

 IORP II